-The OHSU Biomedical Informatics Graduate program is preparing the next generation of health and science informatics leaders, led by renowned DMICE faculty, cutting-edge biomedical informatics research and industry collaboration.
-The goal of the OHSU Biomedical Informatics Graduate Program is to train individuals for academic, professional, and research careers in the field at the intersection of biomedicine and information technology.
+The program prepares the next generation of informatics leaders, led by renowned DMICE faculty, cutting-edge biomedical informatics research and industry experience.
+The goal of the program is to train individuals for academic, professional, and research careers in this field at the intersection of biomedicine and health with data and information science.

 Our Master of Science (MS) program offers thesis and non-thesis options for two majors: Health & Clinical Informatics and Bioinformatics & Computational Biomedicine.
 This program trains individuals to assume a wide variety of jobs in healthcare, industry, research, public health, and other settings.

 The OHSU Biomedical Informatics PhD program prepares individuals for careers in research in two areas: Health & Clinical Informatics and Bioinformatics & Computational Biomedicine.
 Most students in the program are supported through our NIH National Library of Medicine T15 Training Grant.
 (This training grant also offers funded postdoc positions for those seeking research careers who already have a doctoral degree in other field.)

 Our Clinical Informatics Subspecialty Fellowship trains physicians aiming to become board-certified in the new subspecialty of clinical informatics.
 The ACGME-accredited fellowship requires certification in a primary specialty and offers the option of enrolling in the MS program.